YunzhuLi/InfoGAIL/README.md

 ### Install and Configure TORCS

-In the following section, we only show the commands for running example 0 *(pass)*.
-Users can change 0 to 1 in the following commands to run example 1 *(turn)*.
+In the following section, we only show the commands for running example 0 (indicating *pass*).
+Users can replace 0 with 1 to run example 1 (indicating *turn*).

 1. Install all the dependencies of TORCS, including but not limited to: